lassehauballe/Shellcode-Minidumpwritedump/README.md

 **Fun-facts:** The Win32 API used: MiniDumpWriteDump is located within dbgcore.dll and not dbghelp.dll.
 For more information [MiniDumpWriteDump according to msdn](https://docs.microsoft.com/en-us/windows/win32/api/minidumpapiset/nf-minidumpapiset-minidumpwritedump)

+**Idea:** The idea came from this cpp script from [ired.team](https://www.ired.team/offensive-security/credential-access-and-credential-dumping/dumping-lsass-passwords-without-mimikatz-minidumpwritedump-av-signature-bypass)

 **Thanks:** Offensive-Security and their [Exploit Development course Exp-301](https://www.offensive-security.com/exp301-osed/)

 **Next:** Creating a x64-bit version